mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 `censor4` which is of interest; 1.255 observations have been censored, while 2.088 observations correspond to completed spells." %}

+{% marginfigure 'fig3' 'assets/unemp/age_hist.png' '**Figure 3**: Distribution
+of `age`.
+Bin width is set at 2 to reduce the number of bars in the graph.
+A majority of respondents is under 40 years of age, 2.231 in fact, which corresponds to 68% of all observations.'  %}

 ```R
 library(dplyr)
 library(Ecdat)